yenhuanli/yenhuanli.github.io/source/about/index.markdown

 footer: false
 ---

-This site contains my notes on things I know or am learning (which might not be entirely correct!).
+This site contains my research notes.
+The notes are mostly on things I am learning or have just learned, possibly re-organized and/or modified according to my personal understanding, so I do not guarantee the correctness of the contents.

-I am a Ph.D. candidate at [École Polytechnique Fédérale de Lausanne](http://www.epfl.ch/){:target="_blank"} (EPFL), working on machine learning, mathematical statistics, optimization theory, and quantum information.
+I am a Ph.D. candidate at [École Polytechnique Fédérale de Lausanne](http://www.epfl.ch/){:target="_blank"} (EPFL).
+I do researches on machine learning, statistics, convex optimization, and quantum information.

-More information about me can be found on [my personal website](https://sites.google.com/site/yenhuanli/){:target="_blank"}
+You can find more information about me on [my personal website](https://sites.google.com/site/yenhuanli/){:target="_blank"}